wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account definition and operations with accounts/lesson.md

 ### Private key creation ###

-You can use any of the six methods to create a private key via:
+Aside from using a seed phrase as the foundation of account creation, there are also different methods where the function of a seed phrase is performed by an array of bytes or a base8 encoded string.
+You can use any of the six ways to create a private key via:

 1. **Given seed phrase**:
     It is possible to create an account via a manually written seed phrase.
 We used this way of an account creation in the [library initialization chapter](b36f01e4-ac85-4aa4-8a7f-9fe6a5fc26f8#how-to-initialize-a-library-to-start-operating-with-the-waves-blockchain).